-The Governor’s Project Members of the Month are Key Clubbers who have been recognized for displaying outstanding effort in Feeding Our Future.
-If you or someone you know deserves to be recognized, please email their name, school, and a summary of why they are eligible to firstname.lastname@example.org.
+The Governor’s Project Key Club of the Month will be awarded to a Key Club that has been recognized for displaying an outstanding effort towards The HEALTH Project.
+If you believe your Key Club deserves to be recognized, please email the club’s name and a summary of why they are eligible to firstname.lastname@example.org.

-Click here to download the Feeding Our Future Guide Book for service project ideas, club spotlights, and more!
+Click here to download the H.E.A.L.T.H.
+Guidebook for service project ideas, club spotlights, and more!

 Reach out to your local soup kitchen or food distribution center.
 Find out how your Key Club can help package, transport, and distribute what is needed.
 Get Kiwanis, the rest of your school, and other community organizations involved.
 Take lots of pictures and make sure everyone knows about it!